joyahamad074/Bug-tracking-using-jira-ali2bd/README.md

 # Bug tracking using jira-ali2bd.com

 ## Description:
 This is simple bug tracking project using jira.
 Here I used `ali2bd.com` website for tracking a bug using jira.
-Here shows that how a bug we can assigned to the developer in jira and check time to time how the bug status is changed in jira and at least the bug got fixed.
+Here shows that how a bug we can assigned to the developer in jira and check time to time how the bug status is changed in jira and at last how the bug got fixed.

 <H3 align="center">Ali2bd.com</H3>